-If you’re looking for fun fonts for your Bullet Journal – you’re in the right place.
+If you’re looking for fun Bullet Journal lettering styles, you’re in the right place.

 In this blog post, you’ll find 7 easy fonts to use as headers and Bullet Journal titles.
 And the best part – no brush lettering skills are needed!